wilcoln/graphsage/README.md

 * `data/`
 Contains data original & intermediate synthetic data.

-* `notebooks/`
+* `examples/`
-All the notebooks, avoid defining functions here.
+All the examples, python scripts or notebooks, illustrating the usage of the package.

 * `graphsage/`
-Python package containing the main code for this research.
+Python package containing the main code for this project.

 * `results/`
 For results, e.g. tables (csv files), and plots (images)